 We have launched the national voluntary carbon market (VCM) handbook to guide local professionals and stakeholders in generating carbon credits that adhere to international standards.
-The VCM Handbook is a collaborative effort between the Exchange and Malaysian Green Technology and Climate Change Corporation (MGTC), which was initiated through a memorandum of collaboration (MOC) signed on 20 February 2023.
-The VCM Handbook was developed in consultation with The Ministry of Natural Resources, Environment and Climate Change (NRECC) (now Ministry of Natural Resources and Environmental Sustainability) and various ecosystem participants.
-The handbook was launched at the inaugural Malaysia Carbon Market Forum with the Bursa Malaysia's Chief Executive Officer Datuk Muhamad Umar Swift saying that as Malaysia shifts towards a lower carbon economy, the VCM handbook will assist entities keen on participating in carbon market project development and Malaysia's voluntary carbon market.
-The handbook defines the roles and functions of key entities in Malaysia's carbon market operations, serving as a reference point for market players.
+The VCM Handbook Minister of the then Natural Resources, Environment and Climate Change Ministry (now Ministry of Natural Resources) is a collaborative effort between the Exchange and Malaysian Green Technology and Climate Change and Environmental Sustainability) at the launch of the VCM Handbook.
+Corporation (MGTC), which was initiated through a memorandum of collaboration (MOC) signed on 20 "With the increasing prominence on carbon offsets and carbon markets globally, it is imperative that February 2023.
+The VCM Handbook was developed in consultation with The Ministry of Natural Malaysia acts on the nation's untapped potential by developing its VCM ecosystem and implementing Resources, Environment and Climate Change (NRECC) (now Ministry of Natural Resources and high-quality carbon projects."
+Environmental Sustainability) and various ecosystem participants.
+The handbook was launched at the inaugural Malaysia Carbon Market Forum with the Bursa Malaysia's Chief Executive Officer Datuk Nik Nazmi Nik Ahmad, Minister of Natural Resources and Environmental Sustainability, said in his keynote Muhamad Umar Swift saying that as Malaysia shifts towards a lower carbon economy, the VCM handbook speech at the forum that VCMs can help host countries achieve their nationally determined contributions will assist entities keen on participating in carbon market project development and Malaysia's voluntary even if such sales are to corporate buyers outside of Malaysia.
+The forum was a platform for industry carbon market.
+The handbook defines the roles and functions of key entities in Malaysia's carbon market leaders and experts to share insights and experiences on key topics on VCM, promoting a culture of operations, serving as a reference point for market players. knowledge-sharing and collaboration on both the local and international stage.